-Joint Program graduate course (1.5 credits) Next offered Fall 2019.
+Joint Program graduate course (1.5 credits) Offered in even years, next offered Fall 2020.
 Prerequisite: Permission of Instructor

 Introduces students to many of the "big questions" driving climate change.
 Reading and discussion of cuttingedge research papers and synthesis reports.
 Course will also include readings and discussions related to the processes and methods of critically evaluating and communicating climate science topics.
 This seminar will give students (1) a fundamental interdisciplinary understanding of many of the most critical issues motivating climate research today and (2) experience with the most important, yet often overlooked, skills one should attain as a scientist: reading, writing, speaking, synthesizing, and critical thinking.
 Modified workload for undergraduates.